 On Friday, Newsom was a guest on “CBS This Morning,” during which he explained his “good conscience” viewpoint:

 “There are 737 inmates on death row in California – most of any state in the nation.
-But that could change now that Gov. Gavin Newsom, who took office in January,.
+But that could change now that Gov. Gavin Newsom, who took office in January, halted executions with an executive order.

 ‘Just last year we had someone who was exonerated that spent 26 years on death row – joining the ranks of 164 human beings that have been exonerated, that have spent time on death row.
 It’s a racist system.
 You cannot deny that,’ Newsom said Friday on ‘CBS This Morning.’
 ‘It’s a system that is perpetuating inequality.
 It’s a system that I cannot in good conscience support.’